NRA declares bankruptcy, plans to incorporate in Texas

-The coronavirus pandemic has also upended the NRA, which last year laid off dozens of employees, canceled its national convention and scuttled fundraising.
+The coronavirus pandemic has also upended the NRA, which last year laid off dozens of employees.
+The group canceled its national convention and scuttled fundraising.
 The NRA’s bankruptcy filing listed between $100 million and $500 million in assets and between $100 million and $500 million in liabilities.
 Still, the NRA claimed in announcing the move that the organization was “in its strongest financial condition in years.”

 The NRA filed for Chapter 11 bankruptcy in federal court in Dallas and said it planned to incorporate in Texas, where records show it formed a limited liability corporation, Sea Girt LLC, in November 2020.
 Sea Girt LLC made a separate bankruptcy filing Friday, listing fewer than $100,000 in liabilities.